-- This site is at risk of flooding from the Queen Elizabeth II, Staines North and - The reservoir extent map predicts that if any of these reservoirs breach on a wet day (rivers at capacity), the site will be at high-risk of flooding.
+- This site is at risk of flooding from the Queen Elizabeth II, Staines North and Walton-Bessborough reservoirs. - The reservoir extent map predicts that if any of these reservoirs breach on a wet day (rivers at capacity), the site will be at high-risk of flooding.